feedbin/feedbin-api/content/subscriptions.md

 Delete Subscription
 -------------------

-`GET /api/v1/subscriptions/3.json` will delete the subscription with and id of `3`
+`DELETE /api/v1/subscriptions/3.json` will delete the subscription with and id of `3`

 **Status Codes**